alext234/coronavirus-stats/README.md

-## Charts and Data on Coronavirus
+# Charts and Data on Coronavirus
 This repository contains data in (CSV format) which are scraped from reliable sources (e.g. World Health Organisation).

-Data are scraped a few times daily and pushed back to this repository together with generated charts (.PNG files).
+* Data are scraped a few times daily and pushed back to this repository together with generated charts (.PNG files).

-Data scraping are automated with [Github Actions](https://github.com/features/actions).
+* Data scraping are automated with [Github Actions](https://github.com/features/actions).

+* Look for those **CSV direct link** below to get the scraped historical data.

+## WHO & Government sites

 ### From WHO (World Health Organisation) Situation reports
 Data are scraped from [these reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/) which are in PDF formats.
 New reports are released daily.